DNA polymerase: Polymerases Rev1 and ζ (zeta)

-Pol ζ another B family polymerase, is made of two subunits Rev3, the catalytic subunit, and Rev7 (MAD2L2), which increases the catalytic function of the polymerase, and is involved in translesion synthesis.
-Pol ζ lacks 3' to 5' exonuclease activity, is unique in that it can extend primers with terminal mismatches.
+Pol ζ, another B family polymerase, is made of two subunits: Rev3 – the catalytic subunit; and Rev7 (MAD2L2) – which increases the catalytic function of the polymerase, and is involved in translation synthesis.
+Pol ζ lacks 3' to 5' exonuclease activity, and is unique in that it can extend primers with terminal mismatches.
 Rev1 has three regions of interest in the BRCT domain, ubiquitin-binding domain, and C-terminal domain and has dCMP transferase ability, which adds deoxycytidine opposite lesions that would stall replicative polymerases Pol δ and Pol ε.
-These stalled polymerases activate ubiquitin complexes that in turn disassociate replication polymerases and recruit Pol ζ and Rev1.
-Together Pol ζ and Rev1 add deoxycytidine and Pol ζ extends past the lesion.
-Through a yet undetermined process, Pol ζ disassociates and replication polymerases reassociate and continue replication.
+These stalled polymerases activate ubiquitin complexes that, in turn, disassociate replication polymerases and recruit Pol ζ and Rev1.
+Together, Pol ζ and Rev1 add deoxycytidine, and Pol ζ extends past the lesion.
+Through a yet undetermined process, Pol ζ disassociates, and replication polymerases reassociate and continue replication.
 Pol ζ and Rev1 are not required for replication, but loss of REV3 gene in budding yeast can cause increased sensitivity to DNA-damaging agents due to collapse of replication forks where replication polymerases have stalled.